 - Mix dry ingredients together in a bowl.

-- Add in cooked oatmeal, egg, and milk.
+- Add in cooked oatmeal, egg, and 1/2 cup milk.
+Take a look at the consistency, and if it's too thick, add more milk.
 Whisk until combined.

-- Cook oatmeal pancakes on a hot buttered griddle for 1-2 minutes each side.
+- Cook oatmeal pancakes on a hot buttered griddle for 2 to 3 minutes each side.

 - Serve with savory smoked fish and veggies, or with sweet jams.